gisinnovationmy/QGISFMEFormConnector/README.md

     - Use the file browser to navigate to your FME workspace directory.
     - Click on an .fmw file to select it.
-    - The workspace details will automatically load in the center panel.
+    - The workspace details will automatically load in the left panel.

 2. The plugin will automatically: